dorisoy/TMP-MultiTenantBlazor/README.md

 To test and execute this locally requires additional steps.

-To do this you will need to adjust your host file on your machine to resolve the subdomains:
+To do this you will need to adjust your host file on your machine to resolve the tenant subdomains.
+You can either:
+- Run updateHosts.bat as administrator within the tools subfolder (Recommended)
+- Add this manually like below:
 ```
 # localhost name resolution is handled within DNS itself.
 #	127.0.0.1       localhost